In this article, I am going to discuss the synchronous motor working principle. I hope you will find it interesting and helpful.

 The rotor will rotate at Ns as long as the magnetic lock between the stator and rotor continues to exist.

-Working of Synchronous Motor on Load
+Synchronous Motor Working on Load

 When a synchronous motor is connected to the lines and started by some external means, it starts rotating at synchronous speed.
 If the motor is running at no-load and has no losses, then induced EMF, E is equal and opposite to the applied voltage, and the stator and rotor poles are in line with each other, as shown in Figure.